 The proprietary nature of, and protection for, our product candidates, processes, and know-how are important to our business.
 Our success depends in part on our ability to protect the proprietary nature of our product candidates, processes and know-how, to operate without infringing on the proprietary rights of others and to prevent others from infringing our proprietary rights.
 We seek and maintain patent protection in the United States and internationally for our product candidates and other technology.
 We endeavor to patent or in-license technology, inventions and improvements that we consider important to the development of our business.
-In addition to patent protection, we intend to use other means to protect our proprietary rights that are available under regulatory provisions in certain territories, including the United States, Europe and Japan.
+In addition to patent protection, we intend to use other means to protect our proprietary rights, including pursuing terms of marketing or data exclusivity, orphan drug status (if applicable), and similar rights that are available under regulatory provisions in certain territories, including the United States, Europe and Japan.
 We also rely on trade secrets, know-how and continuing innovation to develop and maintain our competitive position.